-In 1978, when Lead-based paint was legally banned (for use in residential painting applications), the maximum level of Lead that was set as “allowable” in the paint at that time was 600 parts per million (ppm) Lead; house paint needed to come in BELOW 600 ppm Lead to comply with the 1978 regulation.
-Later, that level was lowered to 90 ppm Lead, and new house paint today (that I have had the opportunity to test) is generally negative – for even a trace amount of Lead.
+In 1978, when Lead-based paint was legally banned (for use in residential painting applications), the maximum level of Lead set as “allowable” in the paint at that time was 600 parts per million (ppm); house paint needed to come in BELOW 600 ppm Lead to comply with the 1978 regulation.
+Later, that level was lowered to 90 ppm Lead.
+New house paint today (that I have had the opportunity to test) is generally negative for even a trace amount of Lead.

-Meanwhile, all the other relevant Federal agencies (CDC, EPA, and CPSC) have, in recent years, finally acknowledged the long-held consensus in the scientific community — that there is actually no safe level of lead exposure for children, and accordingly officially adopted that explicit language.
+Meanwhile, all the other relevant federal agencies (CDC, EPA, and CPSC) have, in recent years, finally acknowledged the long-held consensus in the scientific community — that there is actually no safe level of Lead exposure for children.
+Accordingly, those agencies officially adopted that explicit language.

 Why isn’t this product illegal then?